Gov't Extends Ban On Movement In And Out Of Eastleigh, Old Town As Covid-19 Cases Surpass 1,000 Mark -

 The government has extended the ban on movement in and out of Eastleigh and Old Town until June 6.

-Addressing the nation during the daily Covid-19 briefing at Afya House, Health Cabinet Secretary Mutahi Kagwe said eateries and malls will remain closed during the period.
+Addressing the nation during the daily Covid-19 briefing at Afya House on Wednesday, Health Cabinet Secretary Mutahi Kagwe said eateries and malls will remain closed during the period.

 “The mosques, eateries are supposed to remain closed and hawking is prohibited until Saturday, June 2020,” Kagwe declared.